picchius94/META-UGV/README.md

 This is the adaptive path planner implementation of the paper: *"Deep Meta-Learning Energy-Aware Path Planner for Mobile Robots in Uknown Environments", Visca et al., 2021*.

 ## Effect of Terrain Transition Experiment
-In this experiment, the adaptation performance of the adaptive meta-learning path planner are tested, when the robot transitions on a new terrain.
+In this experiment, the performance of the meta-adaptive path planner are tested, when the robot transitions on a new terrain.

 Run `planning_simulation_trans_performance.py`.